 “Growing Tomorrow’s Minds” is a child nutrition program that provides children with nutritious lunches every school day, which are a vital part of a child performing well in the classroom.
-Not only does the program fuel learning at school, “Growing Tomorrow’s Minds” showcases the importance of nutrition and healthy eating, drawing awareness to the fact that there are children who go hungry in our city.
+Not only does the program fuel learning at school, “Growing Tomorrow’s Minds” highlights the importance of nutrition and healthy eating, drawing awareness to the fact that there are children who go hungry in our city.

 “The amazing support of The Mosaic Company for an initiative of this nature is truly overwhelming,” commented Warriors Director, Business Operations Corey Nyhagen.
-“Being able to have our fans get behind and cheer on Jayden while he pushes to raise money and awareness for such an important cause right here at home makes it that much more special.”
+“Being able to have our fans get behind and cheer on Ryder while he pushes to raise money and awareness for such an important cause right here at home makes it that much more special.”

 Point totals can be found throughout the season at www.mjwarriors.ca.